The New York State Joint Commission on Public Ethics ("the Commission") seeks an Executive Director ("ED").

 The ED, among other duties: supervises and appoints staff (over 50 employees in three offices); drafts regulations, opinions, and advice; oversees audits of financial disclosure statements and Lobbying Act filings; investigates violations of the laws the Commission enforces; works with State agencies and the lobbying community to comply with the law through education and training initiatives; prepares annual budget; has regular interaction with 14 Commissioners; and otherwise oversees all aspects of the administration of the Commission.

-Candidates must have managerial experience and strong analytical and interpersonal skills and knowledge of governmental processes.
-A law degree is preferred.
+Candidates must have managerial experience and strong analytical and interpersonal skills, knowledge of governmental processes, and a familiarity with ethical guidance.
+A law degree or post-graduate degree is preferred, and a minimum of 10 years full-time working experience is required.

 Salary will be commensurate with experience.